05nelsonm/dojo_interaction_script/README.md

 ## Correct permissions && ensure correct ownership
 $ sudo chmod 600 ~/$USER/.ssh/authorized_keys && sudo chown $USER:$USER ~/$USER/.ssh/authorized_keys

-## On your remote machine that you will login to your Dojo machine with,
-## repeate STEP 1 & STEP 2, then do STEP 3 again for your Dojo root user

 ## Configure sshd_config on Dojo machine
 ## If you login to the machine that runs Dojo from anywhere else, you will need to add that machine's user's pubkyes to
 ## the user's authorized_keys file, otherwise you will be locked out...